jimhigson/oboe.js/writing/main/6_Conclusion.md

 Javascript implementations make it difficult to manage a functional cache, or caches in general, from inside the language itself because there is no way to occupy only the unused memory.
-Weak references are currently only experimentally supported[^4] but should they become common they would be ideal to allow the runtime to manage memory used as a non-essential cache.
+Weak references are proposed in ECMAScript 6 but currently only experimentally supported[^4].
+For future development they would be ideal.

 The nodes which Oboe hands to callbacks are mutable meaning that potentially the correct workings of the library could be broken if the